cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 Amon: "What??
 Marlene ... is your sister?
 Sweet.
-I played with her at a hackaton once.
+I played with her at a hackathon once.
 She's so fast."

 Marwin: "She hacked a TAO computer two years ago.